MolBIFFM/diana/README.md

     }
 ]
 ```
 The STRING gene neighborhood score threshold.
-The default setting is `0.0`, corresponding to no threshold.
+The default setting is `0.0`.

 ```json
 [